Machine Learning for Retail Sales Forecasting — Feature Engineering

 Code

-Bucket 6: Price Relative with the same item in other stores or other items in the sub-category
+Bucket 6: Price Relative to the same item in other stores or other items in the sub-category

 💡